 It’s true that more and more businesses are recognising the importance of Defibrillators in the workplace.
-Imagining a colleague collapsed on the floor, not breathing, the seconds counting down while their brain is starved of oxygen and being unable to help is more than most can bear.
+Imagine a colleague collapsed on the floor, not breathing, the seconds counting down while their brain is starved of oxygen and you standing there watching it all unfold and unable to help.
 The phone call to their next of kin is something none of us ever want to be faced with.
 Simply knowing a Defibrillator is on site at the workplace is a comforting thought against the risk of such a disaster.
-You can learn more about how a Defibrillator improves the chances of survival by up to 70% here.

-With an estimated 19,000 Automated External Defibrillators located in Victoria, and more than 60,000 businesses in the state employing more than 5 people (2015), the need for more workplaces to be equipped to handle a crisis like a cardiac arrest is clear.
+With only a reported 4,500 registered Automated External Defibrillators located in Victoria, the need for more workplaces to be equipped with a Defibrillator to handle a crisis like a cardiac arrest is clear.

 Unfortunately there is no way to predict whether a sudden cardiac arrest will happen in your workplace, as they can strike equally the young and old, the fit and the unwell.
 The word ‘sudden’ is an extremely accurate depiction of cardiac arrest – it happens very quickly and with little warning the casualty is gasping for breath and rapidly becomes unconscious.